Standard position for surfaces in link complements in arbitrary 3-manifolds: Weakly generalized alternating link complements

-The connected components of $\Pi$, denoted $\Pi_1, \dots, \Pi_p$ are closed two-sided (orientable) surfaces.
-Since $Y-\Pi$ is irreducible, if such a component is a 2-sphere, then $\Pi$ is homeomorphic to $S^2$, and $Y$ is homeomorphic to $S^3$.
-A link $L$ can be projected onto $\Pi$ using general position for links.
-This means the image of the projection $\pi(L)$ consists of crossings and arcs between them on the surface $\Pi$.
-We assume that there is at least one crossing of the link on each $\Pi_i$.
-We call $\pi(L)$ a \emph{generalized diagram}.
+Since $Y-\Pi$ is irreducible, if some $\Pi_i$ is a 2-sphere, then $\Pi$ is homeomorphic to $S^2$, and $Y$ is homeomorphic to $S^3$.
+Let $L$ be a link that can be projected onto $\Pi$ in general position.
+That is, $L$ can be isotoped through $Y$ to lie in $N(\Pi)$ so that the image of the projection $\pi(L)$ consists of crossings and arcs between them on the surface $\Pi$.
+We call $\pi(L)$ a \emph{generalized diagram}, or simply a \emph{diagram}.

 Whenever in the paper we mention $\Pi$ or $\pi(L)$, we mean a generalized projection surface and the generalized diagram of $L$ on $\Pi$.
-We will also use the following terms. \begin{itemize} \item An arc of $\pi(L)$ (on $\Pi$) between two crossings is called an \emph{edge} of the diagram. \item A \emph{crossing arc} is a simple arc in the exterior of $L$ running from an overpass to an underpass of a crossing. \item A \emph{region} of the diagram is a complementary region of the projection of $\pi(L)$ to $\Pi$.
+We will also use the following terms. \begin{itemize} \item An arc of $\pi(L)$ (on $\Pi$) between two crossings is called an \emph{edge} of the diagram. \item A \emph{crossing arc} is a simple arc in the complement of $L$ running from an overpass to an underpass of a crossing. \item A \emph{region} of the diagram is a complementary region of the projection of $\pi(L)$ to $\Pi$.
 It is bounded by edges of the diagram. \end{itemize}